-Figure 19.
-Alcohol causing lifetime harm, Tasmanians aged 18+ | 2016 and 2019
+Figure 20: Alcohol causing lifetime harm, males and females aged 18+, Tasmania | 2016, 2019

 Males are also at significantly greater risk of harm from single-occasion alcohol use, compared with females.
-However, harm from single-occasion alcohol use is decreasing over time for both males and females (Figure 20).
+While harm from single-occasion alcohol use decreased between 2016 and 2019 for both

-Figure 20.
-Alcohol causing harm on a single occasion, males and females aged 18+, Tasmania | 2016 and 2019
+Figure 21: Alcohol use associated with single occasion risk, Tasmanians aged 18+ | 2016, 2019 and 2022

-Approximately 8.9 deaths per 10,000 population are alcohol-induced in Tasmania, compared to 5.1 deaths per 10,000 population in Australia as a whole.
+Approximately 9.4 deaths per 10,000 population are alcohol-induced in Tasmania, compared to 6.0 deaths per 10,000 population in Australia as a whole83.
 Around 1 in 5 Tasmanians with dependent children drank more than the recommended amounts.